Axway/api-builder-docs/content/en/docs/release_notes/osaka.md

 ## Features

-* #5425: Support the ability to fix errors in Flows when a Flow-Node method ID changes
+* #5425: Support the ability to fix errors in Flows when a flow-node method ID changes
 * #5454: Add the ability to execute Flows from within the Flow editor
-* #5484: Support collapsing the Flow-Nodes panel in the Flow editor
+* #5484: Support collapsing the flow-nodes panel in the Flow editor

 ## Fixes